Frndzfreek/JAVA/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a Pull Request.

-## License
-Specify the license for your project (e.g., MIT, Apache 2.0).

 ## Contact
 For any queries, reach out via GitHub or email.